-Radiological Sciences services within the SingHealth cluster are spread across 7 hospitals and national specialty centres, making it the largest radiology affiliation in Singapore, comprising 50% of public sector radiologists.
-We provide extensive imaging and image-guided intervention services using the latest imaging technology, thus providing specialised services to our patients.
+Radiological Sciences services within the SingHealth cluster are spread across 7 hospitals and national specialty centres, making it the largest radiology affiliation in Singapore, comprising 50% of public sector radiologists and nuclear medicine physicians.
+We provide extensive imaging and image-guided intervention services using modern imaging such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI), thus providing specialised services to our patients.
 Every year, we perform more than 1.3 million imaging studies and over 12,000 image-guided interventions.
-The nuclear medicine (NM) and molecular imaging service in SingHealth executes more than 17,000 NM and PET scans every year, with over 5000 clinic consultations and radioisotope treatments annually.
+The nuclear medicine (NM) and molecular imaging service in SingHealth performs more than 17,000 NM and PETCT scans every year, with over 5000 clinic consultations and radionuclide treatments annually.

-Diagnostic Radiology uses various medical imaging techniques and equipment to help in the diagnosis of diseases.
-Radiologists are medical doctors who are trained to interpret radiographs, ultrasound, Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and other scans to come to an accurate diagnosis, so that the doctor can make plans for treatment.
-Our radiologists ensure that the most appropriate scan is performed for the patient’s problem and direct radiographers to obtain good quality images.
+Across the world, as in Singapore, Diagnostic Radiology uses various medical imaging techniques and equipment to help in the diagnosis of diseases.
+Radiologists are medical doctors who are trained to interpret radiographs, ultrasound, Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and other scans to come to an accurate diagnosis, while nuclear medicine physicians are medical doctors who specialise in nuclear medicine molecular imaging (e.g. SPECT and PET) and therapy, so that the primary care team can make plans for treatment.
+Our radiologists and nuclear medicine physicians ensure that the most appropriate scan is performed for the patient’s problem and direct radiographers or nuclear medicine technologists to obtain good quality images.

 SingHealth institutions provide a full range of diagnostic imaging examinations and image-guided interventions.
 Some common services are listed below.